Eight flavours of cyclic homology: Cyclic homology of mixed complexes

 \section{Cyclic homology of mixed complexes}

 In this section we introduce the $8$ versions of cyclic homology associated to a mixed complex and discuss their properties.
-Moreover, we will establish the following diagram in which all maps are functors and the upper right square and triangle commute, whereas the lower pentagon commutes for simply connected manifolds.
+Moreover, we will establish the following diagram in which all maps are functors and the upper triangles commute, whereas the lower pentagon commutes for simply connected manifolds.
+(The map from dgas to Connes double complexes actually factors through $A_\infty$-algebras, but we will not discuss those in this paper.)